andre-st/dotfiles/README.md

 ### Backups, Recovery, Continuity

-- todo

-I've had good experiences with [rclone](https://github.com/rclone/rclone) at work.
-It is fast (multiple connections for comparison and downloading) and easy to script, e.g. expand and query the configuration file with your own keys.
-A separate computer regularly scours servers and then _updates_ a full backup with saving replaced or removed data to separate date-based folders via `--backup-dir=foo/bar/$NOW` (Forever Reverse Incremental Backup).
+For my backups, I only have to regularly connect and disconnect an external (dm-crypted) backup hard drive, everything else happens automatically.

+I detach backup disks so that they cannot be mounted and affected by ransomware.
+Permanently attached drives are not a backup but extended storage.

+A Linux _udev_ rule reacts to the attachment of a backup disk, creates _/dev/backup_ and triggers my _backup.service_ systemd-unit, which in turn invokes a long-running backup shell script.

+The script updates a _forever reverse incremental backup_ using `rsync --backup-dir=foo/bar/$NOW ...`
+and reports progress via `notify-send` (dunst) to my desktop user interface.
+It tells me when I can unplug the disk again.

 So, the most recent restore point is always a full backup, allowing fast recovery if your latest backup isn't already corrupted.
-Conversely, re-building an older <em>full</em> backup from the increments could become tedious with just rclone, but it is possible with the on-board resources of an operating system.
+Conversely, re-building an older <em>full</em> backup from the increments could become tedious, but it is possible with the on-board resources of an operating system.
 No special block-level patching magic and no extra-repository to corrupt.

-In addition, in contrast to forward incremental backups, it is easier to delete old backups to make room for new backups.
+In contrast to forward incremental backups, it is easier to delete old backups to make room for new backups, too.

-Perhaps I'll try the more complex _restic_ in the future for "real" differential or incremental block-level backups with _rclone_ as backend.
+- todo

 ### Patching, Software Management